diogoaurelio/schedoscopeWiki/Open-Street-Map-Tutorial.md

 ![Table lineage graph](images/lineage.png)

-Visit [Metascope](#) to get a complete list of features which Metascope has to offer.
+Check the [Metascope Primer](#) to get a complete list of features which Metascope has to offer.

 ## Dealing with change